Stefan572/neumayer.dev/README.md

 # neumayer.dev
-Website to display projects and general it projects
+Website to display software projects and general IT projects